maxfouquet/isotope/README.md

 sub-list is executed concurrently (this effect is not recursive; there may only be one level of nested lists).

-The script is always started when the service is called and ends by responding to the calling service.
+The script is always _started when the service is called_ and _ends by responding to the calling service_.

 ##### Commands